Pharmacologic: angiotensin II receptor antagonists

 Implement aerobic exercise and cardiac conditioning programs to augment drug therapy and maintain or improve cardiovascular pump function in patients with heart failure and other cardiac conditions.

 Use caution during aerobic exercise and other forms of therapeutic exercise in patients recovering from myocardial infarction.
-Assess exercise tolerance frequently (blood pressure, heart rate, fatigue levels), and terminate exercise immediately if ...
+Assess exercise tolerance frequently (blood pressure, heart rate, ...